Your default account currency is set in the Account tab under → ( → on Mac OS X).

 are all in Canadian Dollars but the generated reports are all in US

-Dollars, the reports will just say that there is “no
+Dollars, the reports will just say that there are “no

 data/transactions (or only zeroes) for the selected time